earnstjp/jpba-/JPBA_Project_Description.md

 ## Project Overview

 **JP Business Advisors** is a cloud-based platform supporting aspiring entrepreneurs and startups.
-We guide innovators with accurate resources, expert help, and actionable dashboards to turn their ideas into reality.
+We guide innovators with accurate resources, expert help, and actionable dashboards to turn their ideas into reality.This documentatin will allow any user to build a server from scratch within short span of time

 ---